 Photo 2: Free Territory of Trieste

-In the months after the end of WWII, an effort to rid Istria of the Italians who moved into the region during the war during Italy's attempted 'Italianization' of Istra, Partisans forcefully expelled thousands of Italian civilians out of the region, deporting them back to Italy -- some Italians in the greater Plovanija region (among other places in Istria) were even executed by Partians in retaliatory killings which later became known as the "Foibe massacres".
+In the months after the end of WWII, efforts were put forth to rid Istria of Italians and undo all of the attempted 'Italianization' of Istra, which resulted in Partisans forcefully expelling thousands of Italian civilians out of the region, deporting them back to Italy -- some Italians in the greater Plovanija region (among other places in Istria) were even executed by Partians in retaliatory killings which later became known as the "Foibe massacres".
 While exact numbers for the amount of Italians killed across Istria during the massacres is not known and is still hotly contested, it is estimated by many to be in the range of several thousand.
 After the war, Plovanija did not immediately become part of the Socialist Federal Republic of Yugoslavia, but was instead integrated into a United Nations (UN) administered independent region called the 'Free Territory of Trieste' (Photo 2).
 The UN created the state in order to ameliorate post-war ethnic tensions and territorial claims between Italy and Yugoslavia.
 It was not until 1954 that Plovanija was de facto integrated into Yugoslavia, while those territorial claims were not finalized until 1975.

 In the late 1970s, members of local government and veteran groups from the Plovanija and Buje region planned the creation of a substantial spomenik complex to commemorate the fallen civilians and soldiers of Plovanija who perished in defense of Istria from the Axis occupation.
 Notable Croatian designer, and Istrian enthusiast, Aleksandar Rukavina was commissioned to created the complex.
 It was completed and officially unveiled to the public on June 22nd, 1981, a date which recognized the 40th anniversary of the Croatian rebel uprising.
 Located right in the center of the village, the primary element of the complex is a 12m tower composed of three concrete fins in a triangle-like configuration.
 Halfway up each concrete fin are mosaics depicting traditional Istrian folk characters dancing and play instruments.